iTwin/iTwinUI/README.md

 ## What is iTwinUI-react?

-iTwinUI-React is a library built on top of the [iTwinUI](https://github.com/iTwin/iTwinUI) library.
+iTwinUI-react is a library built on top of the [iTwinUI](https://github.com/iTwin/iTwinUI) library.
 The goal of this project is to provide React components for using the styles and components from the core `iTwinUI` project.

 ---